-The actuarial assumptions used in the June 30, 2018 actuarial valuation were based on the results of an actuarial experience study for the period from July 1, 2013 to June 30, 2017.
+The actuarial assumptions used in the June 30, 2019 roll-forward actuarial valuation were based on the results of an actuarial experience study for the period from July 1, 2013 to June 30, 2017.
 As a result of this experience study, the Board adopted updated actuarial assumptions for the June 30, 2018 actuarial valuation to better reflect expected future experience.
+The assumptions used in the June 30, 2019 roll-forward valuation are the same as those used in the June 30, 2018 valuation, except (i) the salary increase assumption and the pensioner benefit increase assumption were modified to be 0% per year for FY19 and FY20, and 3.62% per year thereafter based on information provided by the Board, and (ii) the amount included in the Normal Cost for administrative expenses was updated to reflect the most recent two years of actual administrative expenses paid from pension plan assets.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return, excluding the inflation component of 2.90%, for each major asset class included in the pension plan's target asset allocation as of June 30, 2019 are summarized in the following table:
+Best estimates of arithmetic real rates of return, excluding the inflation component of 2.36%, for each major asset class included in the pension plan's target asset allocation as of June 30, 2020 are summarized in the following table: